-Welcome to VATC’s Online Training page.
+Welcome to CATIC’s Online Training page.
 This is a great place to begin if you need a title insurance tutorial or would like a refresher.

 Commitments are issued to the lender and/or buyer (if an Owner policy is being purchased) prior to or at the time of closing.
 They are issued in advance of the final policy.